Low-Frequency/Klipper-Git-Backup/README.md

+# DISCLAIMER

+**This version is under development and does not work in the current state!**

+## What can you expect of the new version?

+The new version will have a UI similar to KIAUH.
+Also the generation of the config and the installation process will be reworked completely.

+Due to the UI the configuration will take place before the actual install.
+You can preview the configuration at any point from the main menu.

+Also the install script can be used to edit the config file if you want to make some changes to it.

+Currently I'm about 50% done with coding.
+The biggest part will be testing however since the script grew way bigger than expected.

 # Adding a Klipper config backup script

 This script sets itself up as a service to backup your klipper config files to a GitHub repository.
 For Google Drive support refer to the last section of this file.